christianvedels/News_and_Market_Sentiment_Analytics/Lecture 6 - Record linking/Coding_challenge_lecture6.md

 ### Part 2: Full Record Linking Challenge

 **Goal:**
 Build a system to link financial records to related news articles.
+Please consider data quality.

-**Advanced Questions:**
+**Questions:**
 - How many financial records were successfully linked to news articles?
 - Are there financial records that do not have matching news articles?
 Why might this occur?
 - Are there news articles that do not link to any financial record?
 Why might this occur?